Souhail-O/igr204-baby_names/README.md

 In this mini-project, we will be working with a data set of baby names in France.
 It contains the list of all baby names registered in France, year by year, from 1900 through 2020.
 There are two data sets: one aggregated to the national level, and another with data by department.

-Our goal is to create 3 different visualizations around these data, each focused on answering different kinds of questions about the data:
+Our goal is to create 3 different visualizations around these data, each focused on answering different kinds of questions about the data.

 ## **Visualization 1**:
 This section is done on the Tableau visualization software, answering the most general questions to get a feeling of our data.
 The questions it aims to answer are :